The Power of Immigration: Why It Matters

 Some people hold negative stereotypes about certain groups of people based on their ethnicity, leading to hate crimes against minorities.
 These attitudes not only make it difficult for immigrants to assimilate into society but also can have negative psychological effects on individuals.

-Access to Healthcare, Education and Other Services
+Access to Healthcare, Education and Other Services.

 Immigrants often have limited access to healthcare services due to factors like lack of insurance or inability to pay medical bills.
 This issue is particularly problematic for undocumented immigrants who fear seeking medical attention because it may lead authorities back to them.